wang8740/MAP/README.md

 - Commit and push this change to trigger the workflow again.

 Remember, the `gh-pages` branch is now managed automatically by the GitHub Actions workflow.
 You don't need to manually update or push to this branch.

+## How to Contribute

+We welcome contributions from everyone.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

+## Code of Conduct

+To ensure a welcoming and productive environment, all participants are expected to uphold our [Code of Conduct](./CODE_OF_CONDUCT.md).